cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

             ports:
             - containerPort: 80

-Verify that the nginx pods are up and running:
+Verify that the Nginx pods are up and running:

 .. code-block:: shell-session